Jean-François Joly de Fleury

-Jean-François Joly de Fleury (1718–1802) was a minor figure serving in the French government as finance minister within a decade of the French Revolution.
+Jean-François Joly de Fleury (1718–1802) succeeded Jacques Necker as the Director General of the Royal Treasury for King Louis XVI, serving from 1781 to 1783.
 He was a member of the influential Joly de Fleury family.

 Family

 He was the son of Guillaume-François Joly de Fleury, Procurator General of the Parlement of Paris and of Marie Francoise Le Maistre.
 His brothers were Guillaume-François-Louis Joly de Fleury (1710–1787) who succeeded their father in his post as Procurator General, and Joseph Omer Joly de Fleury who may best be known for his unjust prosecution of Lally Tollendal on charges of treason.

 Finance Minister

 Joly de Fleury's predecessor was Jacques Necker, the Swiss wunderkind who was brought into the French ministry at a time of great debt in 1777.
 By the time Necker left in 1781, two things had occurred that exacerbated the crisis growing in the coffers of King Louis XVI of France.

 First, Necker had published the Compte rendu au roi, a "full" accounting of the King's finances—which showed that the King's budget was strong given the "ordinary" expenses.
 What this document failed to show were the "extraordinary" expenses—including massive debts to pay for the American Revolutionary War.
 This type of publication was previously unheard of in an absolute monarchy and was extremely popular with the people.

 The second problem was that Necker had seen the addition of massive debts on behalf of the British colonies to pay for their revolutionary war.
 These debts were so deep that Necker was having trouble paying the interest on them in addition to all the other expenses for which he had to account.

 So when Joly de Fleury took over in 1781, he saw the full and complete version of the books and made several decisions that were unpopular.
 To correct the problems, he took three steps to stop the financial bleeding: